 “The challenges I have experienced so far is learning Japanese.
 It’s very different to our Macedonian heritage,” Stevie added.

 “While the training is intense, it is rewarding.
 Everything has a purpose from the workouts to the chores.”

-Tome explained the importance of training in a group, noting that it builds relationships which will prepare the lions for the wrestling profession.
-Tome also believes that good relationships are the foundation of a responsible industry and is central in wrestling.
+Tome explained the importance of training in a group, noting that it builds relationships that will prepare the lions for the wrestling profession.
+Tome also believes that good relationships are the foundation of responsible industry and is central in wrestling.
 Without the trust of your fellow wrestlers, the profession would not be sustainable.

 “I’ve trained in big groups before, but not like this,” revealed Tome.
 “Not daily for three months.”

 “The benefits of training with a big group is the fact that we learn to not let each other down but grow as a team and family.”